akshaymattoo/boilerplate-react-without-cra/README.md

 - npm i -D @babel/core @babel/preset-env @babel/preset-react webpack webpack-cli webpack-dev-server babel-loader css-loader style-loader html-webpack-plugin

 The above command will install all the dependencies we need to setup.
 We can see all of them under `devDependencies`.
-Open the code in editor of choice.
+Open the code in the editor of choice.

 Open public/index.html and paste the below content
 ```